 - Probate litigation, including will contests and trust contests

 I am also skilled probate litigators who will represent you with any probate law concerns in court.

 If you do not have a large estate, you may be considering drafting your own will, health care directive or durable power of attorney.
 These are documents that every adult should have in place, but I urge you to reconsider creating them alone.
 I have seen sad situations where a document was missing essential elements, leaving the estate at risk.
 If you would like to discuss your estate-planning needs with me, please contact me.

 Following a death in the family, it is not uncommon for heirs and/or beneficiaries to disagree about how probate is handled or how trusts are administered.
 The assets of the deceased often cause bitter family disputes.
 Other disputes related to probate and trusts involve businesses.
 Business co-owners and creditors often wish to assert their rights during the probate administration process.

 Michael P. Horger, has extensive experience handling wills and other probate and trust litigation.
 I staff am prepared to represent your interests, regardless of your connection to the will or trust:

 - A church or other non-profit named in the will or with an interest in a trust

 Contact us for efficient probate administration and effective litigation services in Orangeburg, South Carolina

-When you need experienced probate representation, call Horger and Connor, LLC at 803-395-0073 or contact us online to schedule your free initial consultation.
+When you need experienced probate representation, call Michael P. Horger, LLC at 803-395-0073 or contact us online to schedule your free initial consultation.